William A. Dembski: Southwestern Baptist Theological Seminary flood controversy

 While serving as a professor at Southwestern Baptist Theological Seminary, Dembski wrote The End of Christianity, which argued that a Christian can reconcile an old Earth creationist view with a literal reading of Adam and Eve in the Bible by accepting the scientific consensus of a 4.5 billion year of Earth.
 He further argued that Noah's flood likely was a phenomenon limited to the Middle East.
 This caused controversy and Dembski's reading of the Bible was criticized by Tom Nettles, a young Earth creationist, in The Southern Baptist Journal of Theology, Southern Seminary's official theological journal.
-In 2010, the dean of Southwestern's School of Theology, David Allen, "released a White Paper through the seminary's Center for Theological Research defending Dembski as within the bounds of orthodoxy and critiquing Nettles for misunderstanding the book.
-The paper included Dembski's statement admitting error regarding Noah's flood."
+In 2010, the dean of Southwestern's School of Theology, David Allen, released a white paper defending Dembski's statement and criticizing Nettles for misunderstanding the book.
 Southwestern Seminary president Paige Patterson, a young Earth creationist, "said that when Dembski's questionable statements came to light, he convened a meeting with Dembski and several high-ranking administrators at the seminary.
 At that meeting, Dembski was quick to admit that he was wrong about the flood. "'Had I had any inkling that Dr. Dembski was actually denying the absolute trustworthiness of the Bible, then that would have, of course, ended his relationship with the school,' he said."

+Other

+In December 2001, Dembski launched the International Society for Complexity, Information and Design (ISCID), of which he was the executive director and the editor-in-chief of its journal, Progress in Complexity, Information, and Design (PCID).

+Dembski is a member of the American Scientific Affiliation, the Evangelical Philosophical Society (where he was once vice president), and the American Mathematical Society.
+He is also a senior fellow of the Wilberforce Forum.

+Dembski was awarded the 2005 Trotter Prize by Texas A&M University.